Skip to main content

 With eligible products in place, initiate a hosted checkout session using the Gale API.
 Endpoint:

-You must include customer details, line items, tax, shipping, and total amounts.
-A successful response returns a checkout_url which you should redirect your customer to.
+You must include customer details, line items, shipping, tax, and a reference_id (your order or cart ID for correlation).
+A successful response returns a checkout_id and checkout_url which you redirect your customer to.
+Gale automatically determines the checkout type based on product eligibility:

 4. Payment Processing